 The city of Laufenburg

-For a long time, this bridge was the most important road crossing over the Upper Rhine.
-The old wooden Rhine Bridge in Basel was from 1225-1244 (or earlier), but for a long time, it was less important.
-In 1903 this bridge was replaced by the current one.
+The town and the Rhine bridge were mentioned for the first time in a document from 1207.
+This bridge was the most important road crossing over the Upper Rhine for a long time.
+The old wooden Rhine Bridge in Basel dates from 1225-1244 (or earlier) but was less important at the time.